Chaly Mah to succeed Surbana Jurong's Liew Mun Leong

 Mr Mah will succeed the urban and infrastructure consultancy's founding chairman Liew Mun Leong with effect from Jan 1, 2021.

-The news comes months after Mr Liew resigned from the group in September 2020 along with his other public-service and business roles, including as chairman of Changi Airport Group (CAG), following the acquittal of his former domestic helper who was accused of stealing from him and his family.
+The news comes months after Mr Liew resigned from the group in September 2020 along with his other public-service and business roles, including as chairman of Changi Airport Group, following the acquittal of his former domestic helper who was accused of stealing from him and his family.

 In a press statement issued on Monday, Surbana Jurong said it expects Mr Mah to bring extensive board and leadership experience to the role of chairman of the group.